 Provision for Doubtful Accounts: Collection of receivables from third-party payors and patients is our primary source of cash and is critical to our operating performance.
 Our primary collection risks relate to uninsured patients and the portion of the bill which is the patient's responsibility, primarily copayments and deductibles.
 We estimate our provisions for doubtful accounts based on general factors such as payor mix, the agings of the receivables and historical collection experience.
 We routinely review accounts receivable balances in conjunction with these factors and other economic conditions which might ultimately affect the collectibility of the patient accounts and make adjustments to our allowances as warranted.
 At our acute care hospitals, third party liability accounts are pursued until all payment and adjustments are posted to the patient account.
 For those accounts with a patient balance after third party liability is finalized or accounts for uninsured patients, the patient is sent at least two statements followed by a series of collection letters.
 If the patient is deemed unwilling to pay, the account is written-off as bad debt and transferred to an outside collection agency for additional collection effort.
 Patients that express an inability to pay are reviewed for write-off as potential charity care.
-Our accounts receivable are recorded net of established charity care reserves of \$67 million as of December 31, 2006 (including the \$14 million additional charity care reserved established during 2006 as discussed above in Revenue recognition) and \$25 million as of December 31, 2005.
+Our accounts receivable are recorded net of established charity care reserves of \$81 million as of December 31, 2007 and \$55 million as of December 31, 2006 (including additional charity care reserves of \$13 million established during 2007 and \$14 million established during 2006 as discussed above in Revenue recognition).